JeanBaptisteServais/SYNERGO/README.md

 In this web site i can: create my account, have acces to video analysis, make an analysis of my video (download it, wait 1-2 hours) and watch it !

+In this web site i can: read the blog with jb technics

 Later: Mobile : register in real time video with my smarthphone, download it and have acces to the analysis.